astoilkov/main-thread-scheduling/readme.md

 - Your users' computer fans don't spin.
 - It can be easily integrated into your existing codebase.

+A real-world showcase of searching in 10k files and getting results instantly — https://twitter.com/antoniostoilkov/status/1539576912498118656.

 ## Use Cases

 - You want to turn a synchronous function into a non-blocking asynchronous function. **Avoids UI freezes.**